Introduction

 Are local customers passing you by online?
 It’s not because they don’t need your services — it’s because they can’t find you.
-Local SEO is no longer optional.
+In today's digital age, local SEO is no longer optional.
 If you’re not showing up in Google’s local results, your competitors are.
+Imagine a potential customer searching for a service you offer, only to end up with your competitor because they appeared first in the search results.
+This is a common scenario that businesses face daily.

 📊 Local Search Statistics That Matter